-The following list of course offerings in the Philosophy Department provide an insight into the range of philosophical explorations students can pursue.
+The following list of course offerings in the Philosophy Program provide an insight into the range of philosophical explorations students can pursue.
 The list is not intended to be comprehensive.
 Additional courses may be offered.
 In addition, students are always free to take an independent studies course with an individual faculty member on a topic of specific interest but which is not offered as part of the regular course offerings.
 Students may not take an independent studies course until they have completed their two-course core curriculum requirement.

 Introduction to Philosophy (Phil 113) must be completed before students can take additional philosophy courses.

 PHIL 113 Introduction to Philosophy (3)